pburkholder/cheffian-patterns/README.md

 ![Best Practices are Mediocrity](media/dilbert-bp.gif)

-The term 'pattern' below is used for any single topic describing a single pattern, antipattern or best practice.
+The term 'pattern' herein is used for any single topic describing a single pattern, antipattern or best practice.

 Organization
 ------------